 PHP is a scripting language, whereas HTML is a markup language.
 HTML determines the general structure and content of a web page, while PHP provides dynamic content through scripts.
 PHP is typically a server-side language, while HTML is client-side.

-When you first get into web design or web development, you might feel overwhelmed by the different languages and development approaches you encounter.
+When you first get into web design or website development, you might feel overwhelmed by the different languages and development approaches you’ll encounter.
 PHP and HTML, for example, seem to be everywhere, and folks who work with one of these often work with the other as well.
 Familiarity with both PHP and HTML is practically a requirement for web creators of all stripes.
-Understanding what they are and what they do to make the modern web-based world turn without trouble will help you contribute to the PHP vs HTML conversation.
+Understanding what they are and what they do to make the modern web-based world turn without trouble will help you contribute to the PHP vs HTML code conversation.

 Our article has your back.
 With our assistance, you’ll get the vital stats on both of these essential web tools and learn more about how developers and designers use them to create websites.
 You’ll learn about how HTML creates the structure of the web and how PHP works within that structure to make connections and perform all sorts of operations.
 We also show you how PHP and HTML are alike as well as when to use each one in your web development work.
-Ready?
-Let’s do this thing.

 What is HTML?

 Even people with minimal knowledge about how web pages work have heard of HTML.
 It won’t be a surprise to most folks to learn that HTML is a popular means of building web pages.
 But what exactly is this mysterious thing called HTML, and by what magic does it create your fan-art pages, blog posts, and business sites?